julelang/manual/src/some-questions.md

 Jule is not like C#, `str` is just a type, not an alias for a different implementation.
 In this case, the `myStr.bytes()` method or something similar that will be added to it is a method implemented in the background.

 We think it is more reasonable to do this by casting instead of doing it this way, for example: `[]byte(myStr)`.
-The standard library `std::strings` package designed for the remaining common algorithms.
+The standard library `std/strings` package designed for the remaining common algorithms.
 This is exactly what many other languages ​​do, see: Go, Nim, or Odin.

 ### Why are null values ​allowed?